+Method validation The process of characterising the performance to be expected of a method in terms of its scope, specificity, accuracy, sensitivity. repeatability, and within laboratory reproducibility.
+Some information on all characteristics, except within laboratory reproducibility, should be established prior to the analysis of samples, whereas data on reproducibility and extensions of scope may be produced from AQC, during the analysis of samples.
+Wherever possible, the assessment of accuracy should involve analysis of certified reference materials, participation in proficiency tests, or other inter-laboratory comparisons.
 MRL Maximum residue level.
 In Regulation 396/2005 list MRLs for pesticide/commodity combinations, an asterisk indicates that the MRL is set at or about the LOQ, with the LOQ being here a consensus figure rather than a measured value.
-MRM In pesticide residue analysis: multi-residue method MRM In mass spectrometry: Application of selected reaction monitoring (SRM) to multiple product ions from one or more precursor ions MS Mass spectrometry MS/MS Tandem mass spectrometry, here taken to include MS^n .
-An MS procedure in which ions of a selected mass to charge ratio (m/z) from the primary ionisation process are isolated, fragmented usually by collision, and the product ions separated (MS/MS or MS^2).
-In ion-trap mass spectrometers, the procedure may be carried out repetitively on a sequence of product ions (MS^n), although this is not usually practical with low-level residues.
+MRM In pesticide residue analysis: multi-residue method.
+MRM In mass spectrometry: Application of selected reaction monitoring (SRM) to multiple product ions from one or more precursor ions.
+MS Mass spectrometry.
+MS/MS Tandem mass spectrometry, here taken to include MS n .
+An MS procedure in which ions of a selected mass to charge ratio (m / z) from the primary ionisation process are isolated, fragmented usually by collision, and the product ions separated (MS/MS or MS 2).
+In ion-trap mass spectrometers, the procedure may be carried out repetitively on a sequence of product ions (MS n), although this is not usually practical with low-level residues.
 Must MUST within this document means an absolute requirement (the action is mandatory).
-MUST NOT means an absolute no. NPD Nitrogen-phosphorus detector.
-Non-compliance See violative residue, or MRL exceedance.
-Performance verification see analytical quality control (AQC).
+MUST NOT means an absolute no. Non-compliant(or violative) residue A residue that exceeds the MRL by more than the expanded measurement uncertainty.
+NPD Nitrogen-phosphorus detector.
+Performance verification See analytical quality control (AQC).
 Precision The closeness of agreement between independent analytical results obtained by applying the experimental procedure under stipulated conditions.
-The smaller the random part of the experimental errors which affect the results, the more precise the procedure.
-A measure of precision (or imprecision) is the standard deviation 21 .
-Precursor ion Ion that reacts to form particular product ions or undergoes specified neutral losses.
+The smaller the random part of the experimental errors which affect the results. the more precise the procedure.
+A measure of precision (or imprecision) is the standard deviation.
+22 Precursor ion Ion that reacts to form particular product ions or undergoes specified neutral losses.
 The reaction can be of different types including unimolecular dissociation, ion/molecule reaction, change in charge state, possibly preceded by isomerization.
-Priming (of GC injectors and columns) Priming effects resemble long-lasting matrix effects and are typically observed in gas chromatography.
-Typically, an aliquot of sample extract that has not been subjected to clean-up may be injected after a new column or injector liner is fitted, or at the beginning of a batch of determinations.
-The objective is to "deactivate" the GC system and maximise transmission of the analyte to the detector.
-In some cases, large quantities of analyte may be injected with the same objective.
-In such cases it is critically important that injections of solvent or blank extracts are made before samples are analysed, to ensure the absence of carryover of the analyte.
-Priming effects are rarely permanent and may not eliminate matrix effects.
-Procedural blank See blank.
-Product ion Ion formed as the product of a reaction involving a particular precursor ion